uma-dev/spring-boot-notes/notes.md

 - **AOP**: Aspect Oriented Programming.
 - **Spring Bean**: Is a regular Java class that is managed by Spring
 - **Singleton**: In programming, a singleton is a design pattern that restricts the instantiation of a class to a single instance and provides a global point of access to that instance.
 In other words, a singleton class ensures that there is only one instance of the class created during the lifetime of the program and provides a way to access that instance from anywhere in the code.
+- **Entity Class**: Java class that is mapped to a database table
+- **snake case**: all letters in lower case, separated with underscores
+- **screaming snake case**: all letters in upper case, separated with underscores
+- **Why SQL uses snake case**: mysql is case insensitive, so one way to do not loose words meaning is using snake case.

 ## Deployment